-This rule says take 30% of your annual salary and divide by 12 months, that’s what you can afford on a monthly basis.
+The 30% rule says if you take 30% of your annual salary and divide by 12 months, that’s what you can afford on a monthly basis.

 Note: This rule uses your after-tax (or take-home) salary.